jharris1993/Test-Using-Raspberry-Pi-Documentation/hardware/computemodule/cmio-display.md

 # Attaching Raspberry Pi Official 7" Display to the Compute Module IO Board

-These instructions are intended for advanced users, if anything is unclear please use the [Raspberry Pi Compute Module forums](https://www.raspberrypi.org/forums/viewforum.php?f=98) for technical help.
+These instructions are intended for advanced users, if anything is unclear please use the [Raspberry Pi Compute Module forums](https://www.raspberrypi.org/forums/viewforum.php?f=98) for technical help. test

 Please ensure your system software is updated before starting.